GOLD2025

 Adults

-Providing youth and young adults, particularly those facing barriers to employment, paid internships and transportation assistance to gain hands on experiences that allows them to explore a career in parks and recreation.
+Providing youth and young adults, particularly those facing barriers to employment, paid internships and transportation assistance to gain hands-on experience while exploring careers in parks and recreation.

 Population(s) Served